 Address: 1-1 Yoyogikamizonocho, Shibuya City, Tokyo 151-8557, Japan

-Adjacent to the popular Yoyogi Park is another one of the city’s most tranquil places, Meiji Shrine.
-This Shinto shrine is one of the most popular in all of Japan, as it’s dedicated to Emperor Meiji, who ruled the Empire of Japan during a time of transformation into a world power.
+Adjacent to the popular Yoyogi Park is another city’s most tranquil place, Meiji Shrine.
+This Shinto shrine is one of the most popular in Japan, as it’s dedicated to Emperor Meiji, who ruled the Empire of Japan during a time of transformation into a world power.

 14. Ueno Park & Zoo